 Precourt Institute for Energy

-Showing 1-5 of 5 Results
+Showing 1-8 of 8 Results

 John M. Fluke Professor of Electrical Engineering and Professor, by courtesy, of Materials Science and Engineering

-Associate Professor of Electrical Engineering and, by courtesy, of Materials Science and Engineering
+Professor of Electrical Engineering and, by courtesy, of Materials Science and Engineering

 Current Research and Scholarly InterestsThe Pop Lab explores problems at the intersection of nanoelectronics and nanoscale energy conversion.
 These include fundamental limits of current and heat flow, energy-efficient transistors and memory, and energy harvesting via thermoelectrics.
 The Pop Lab also works with novel nanomaterials like carbon nanotubes, graphene, BN, MoS2, and their device applications, through an approach that is experimental, computational and highly collaborative.

-Professor of Electrical Engineering and, by courtesy, of Management Science and Engineering and of Operations, Information and Technology at the Graduate School of BusinessOn Partial Leave from 10/01/2021 To 06/30/2022
+VMware Founders Professor of Computer Science, Professor of Electrical Engineering and, by courtesy, of Operations, Information and Technology at the Graduate School of BusinessOn Partial Leave from 10/01/2021 To 06/30/2022

 BioPrabhakar's research focuses on the design, analysis, and implementation of data networks: both wireline and wireless.
 He has been interested in designing network algorithms, problems in ad hoc wireless networks, and designing incentive mechanisms.
 He has a long-standing interest in stochastic network theory, information theory, algorithms, and probability theory.

-Finmeccanica Professor and Senior Fellow at the Precourt Institute for EnergyOn Leave from 10/01/2021 To 12/31/2021
+Leonardo Professor and Senior Fellow at the Precourt Institute for EnergyOn Leave from 10/01/2021 To 12/31/2021

-BioFritz Prinz is the Finmeccanica Professor in the School of Engineering at Stanford University, Professor of Materials Science and Engineering, Professor of Mechanical Engineering and Senior Fellow at the Precourt Institute for Energy.
-He also serves as the Director of the Nanoscale Prototyping Laboratory at Stanford.
-A solid-state physicist by training, Prinz leads a group of doctoral students who are addressing fundamental issues on energy conversion and storage at the nanoscale.
-In his Laboratory, prototype fuel cells, solar cells and batteries are used to test new concepts and novel material structures using atomic layer deposition, scanning tunneling microscopy and other technologies.
-Prinz is also interested in learning from nature, particularly understanding the electron transport chain in plant cells.
-The Prinz group, in collaboration with biologist Arthur Grossman, were the first to extract electrons directly from plant cells subjected to light stimulus.
+BioFritz Prinz is the Leonardo Professor in the School of Engineering at Stanford University, Professor of Materials Science and Engineering, Professor of Mechanical Engineering, and Senior Fellow at the Precourt Institute for Energy.
+He also serves as the Director of the Nanoscale Prototyping Laboratory and Faculty Co-director of the NPL-Affiliate Program.
+A solid-state physicist by training, Prinz leads a group of doctoral students, postdoctoral scholars, and visiting scholars who are addressing fundamental issues on energy conversion and storage at the nanoscale.
+In his Laboratory, a wide range of nano-fabrication technologies are employed to build prototype fuel cells and capacitors with induced topological electronic states.
+We are testing these concepts and novel material structures through atomic layer deposition, scanning tunneling microscopy, impedance spectroscopy and other technologies.
+In addition, the Prinz group group uses atomic scale modeling to gain insights into the nature of charge separation and recombination processes.
 Before coming to Stanford in 1994, he was on the faculty at Carnegie Mellon University.
-Prinz earned a PhD in physics at the University of Vienna in Austria.
+Prinz earned a PhD in Physics at the University of Vienna.